 As well as the Temporary Resident Visas requirements, applicants have to undergo a medical examination.
 It finds them eligible for the Super visa.

-If the applicants can’t fulfill requirements, then the Canadian Embassy asks for more evidence.
+If the applicants can’t fulfil the requirements, then the Canadian Embassy asks for more evidence.
 If you can not prove that you are eligible, the Embassy will deny your Canada Super visa.

 How to complete the Super Visa application?